8 months ago

 It'll help with generating the correct installation script, since the default is localhost

-Status changed to Awaiting Railway Response Railway • about 2 months ago
+Status changed to Awaiting Railway Response Railway • 8 months ago

 candide